 Eligible Investors.
 Shares are being sold only to investors that represent that they are "accredited investors" within the meaning of Rule 501(a) of Regulation D promulgated under the Securities Act of 1933, as amended (the "1933 Act").
 The minimum initial investment in the Fund by any investor is \$25,000 and the minimum additional investment in the Fund by any investor is \$10,000.
 The minimum initial and additional investments may be reduced by the Fund with respect to certain individual investors or classes of investors (specifically, with respect to employees, officers or Trustees of the Fund, the Adviser or their affiliates).
 The Distributor and/or any Selling Agent may impose additional eligibility requirements for investors who purchase Shares through the Distributor or such Selling Agent.
 Investors may only purchase Class I Shares through the Distributor for such RIA to offer Class I Shares in conjunction with a "wrap" fee, asset allocation or other managed asset program sponsored by such RIA.
-The Distributor and/or any such RIA may also impose additional eligibility requirements for investors who purchase Class I Shares I Shares I Shares from the Distributor and/or any such RIA.
+The Distributor and/or any such RIA may also impose additional eligibility requirements for investors who purchase Class I Shares Class I Shares Class I Shares and other managed asset program sponsored by such RIA.